adarshm9031/adarshm/work.md

 ### Key role(s)
 VLSI Physical Design Engineer - II Bengaluru, India
- Accomplished 3 GPU/Mobile chip tapeouts on cutting edge technology  Implemented (gate level netlist -> GDS) for sub-chiplet of 5+ blocks using EDA tool  Automation of Placement and Route flow by developing methodologies for optimizing Performance and Area  Leakage and Dynamic Power optimization based on Activity of nets and routing layer assignment to save Power
+- Accomplished 3 GPU/Mobile chip tapeouts on cutting edge technology.
+- Implemented (gate level netlist -> GDS) for sub-chiplet of 5+ blocks using EDA tool.
+- Automation of Placement and Route flow by developing methodologies for optimizing Performance and Area.
+- Leakage and Dynamic Power optimization based on Activity of nets and routing layer assignment to save Power.
+- Worked on Floorplanning, Power Routing, Clock Tree Synthesis, logic cloning and Timing Closure.

 ### Projects worked upon
 - GPU Project